-People with RA may be more likely to develop infections because of weakened immune system function.
-Some medications that people use to treat RA can also increase the risk of infection.
+People with RA may be more likely to develop infections because of reduced immune system function.
+Some medications prescribed to treat RA can also increase the risk of infection.

-It is difficult to predict how complications of RA will affect a person’s lifespan because their risk and severity depends on a wide range of factors.
+It is difficult to predict how complications of RA may affect a person’s lifespan.
+This is because their risk and severity depend on a wide range of factors.

 - sex, with females being more likely to develop severe RA, though males with and without RA have a higher risk of cardiovascular disease